jrydberg/fechter/README.md

 # Fechter #

 Fechter is a simple high-availability solution.
+You it to distribute a set of IP aliases over your machines.

 Fechter is modelled after http://www.backhand.org/wackamole/

+Fechter assumes that it talks to its cluster members over the same connection that will expose the IP aliases.

+Currently we do not ping the gateway to check connectivity.
+This will be implemented soon.

 ## Installation ##

 Requirements:

  - Twisted
  - txgossip
+ - `/sbin/ip`
+ - `/usr/sbin/arping`

 Do not install it on your system just yet.
+It is recommended that you install it in a virtual env for now:

+    $ virtualenv env
+    $ . env/bin/activate
+    $ easy_install Twisted
+    $ easy_install txgossip

 ## Running ##

+Really, for all this to work you should be running Fechter as root.
+But you do that at your own risk right now.

 Starting fechter: